Griffon26/taserver/docs/user_manual/hosting_a_game_server.md

     **Do not manually open these ports in the firewall on the machine where the game server runs, otherwise votekick may not work correctly. taserver itself will manage the firewall rules**

+    In the router, you will need to redirect those ports on the machine you are hosting the server on.
+    If you don't know how to get the ip for this machine, open a command prompt and type `ipconfig` and check `IPV4 address`.

+    *If you skip this step, no one will be able join your server.*

+12. Go into the

+         .../taserver/data/gamesettings/ootb

+    folder and open the `servercongig.lua` file with your favorite text editor to changes your server settings, like server name, message of the day and other settings.
+You don't need to restart the server everytime and make changes to this file.
+    The settings will be applied on the next map change.

-12. Open a second command prompt (doesn't need to be an administrator one) and go to the directory containing the taserver files
+13. Open a second command prompt (doesn't need to be an administrator one) and go to the directory containing the taserver files.

+    *You can also shift+right click an empty space in the folder containing the server files and select `Open PowerShell here`.*

-13. Start the game server launcher by running the `start_game_server_launcher.py` script in the root of this repository.
+14. Start the game server launcher by running the `start_game_server_launcher.py` script in the root of this repository.

 Your server should now show up in the list for anyone connecting to the login server.
 Try it out by following the instructions under [Joining games](joining_games.md)

+*Note : If you host the server on your main computer and are using TAMods, make sure you inject it by Process ID (in the advanced tab) and not by name.
+Otherwise, it could accidentally inject the server and it might crash.*

 ### GOTY